hyperledger-cacti/cacti/docs/docs/external/design-principles.md

   * Individual network participants are untrustworthy.
   * The network is trustworthy in the collective.
   * The internal consensus mechanism of a network protects it from Byzantine failures.
-  * Interoperability needs will not force structural changes or forks in a network not constrain that network's internal evolution.
+  * Interoperability needs will not force structural changes or forks in a network nor constrain that network's internal evolution.

 ### Principles and Ideals for Interoperability Solution Design